cescosgames/bubweather/README.md

 npm run dev
 ```
 4. Go to your selected local host in your browser (Vite default is 5173)
+5. *NOTE* Remember to input your own API key into the weathermanager component to ensure your requests succeed!

 ## Features: